 Schedule: You can find here the latest, up-to-date full course schedule.
 The schedule gives you a nice overview of the work, due dates, and grading rubric for this course.
-Keep in mind, I will release the course materials on a weekly basis, usually Sundays at midnight.
-So you will not see the full class from week 1.
-The materials will be released week-by-week.
+Keep in mind, I will release the course materials on a weekly basis two weeks in advance, usually Mondays at midnight.
+So, you will not see or have access to the full class from week 1, but you well see the first day of class all materials for week 1/2.

-Instructions: Most assignments are due Sundays, quizzes are due Sunday and there are instances where you have to submit something in the middle of the week.
-The due dates are assigned in Canvas and can be viewed on the schedule.
+Instructions: Most assignments are due Mondays, quizzes are due Mondays and there are instances where you have to submit something in the middle of the week or on a Friday.
+The due dates can be viewed in Canvas and the downloadable schedule.